-A closed customer service drive-thru at OUC’s Gardenia facility was repurposed with a Rain Harvest Garden and Living Wall.
-This sustainability feature combines conservation and aesthetics, using vertical, Florida-friendly landscaping, edible plants and self-sufficient gardening practices to reduce water use and encourage wellness.
+A closed customer service drive-thru at OUC’s Gardenia facility was repurposed with a Living Wall and Rain Harvest Garden.
+This sustainability feature combines conservation and aesthetics, using Florida-friendly plants and self-sufficient gardening practices to reduce water use and encourage wellness.

 Rain Harvest Garden